Our School App Stay connected on the go...

 Rights Respecting Schools Award

-Valley Invicta Primary School at Leybourne Chase aims to become a Rights Respecting School
+Valley Invicta Primary School at Leybourne Chase is a Rights Respecting School.

 The Rights Respecting Schools Award programme supports schools to embed the United Nations Convention on the Rights of the Child in their practice to improve well-being and help all children and realise their potential.